Travel guide

 How much data do I use while skiing?

-Not much.
+Little.
 A weekend can be covered with 1-3 GB and a white week with 3-5 GB, because on the slopes you only use maps, messaging, and a few photos.
-Usage only increases if you stream at night; for that, it's better to use the apartment's Wi-Fi.
+Usage only goes up if you stream at night; for that, it's better to use the apartment's Wi-Fi.

 Can I keep my Spanish number and use the eSIM at the same time?

 Yes.
 Your phone works in dual mode: you keep your Spanish SIM active for calls and use the eSIM for data.
 You receive calls on your usual number while browsing with the eSIM at local prices.
-This is the ideal setup for group ski trips.
+It's the ideal setup for group ski trips.

 Conclusion

-An eSIM for skiing gives you internet on the slopes at a local price, keeps your Spanish number active, and prevents you from fumbling with your SIM with gloves on.
-Protect your battery from the cold by keeping your phone close to your body, download offline maps, and choose your plan based on your destination (beware of Andorra and Switzerland, which are outside the EU).
-Prepare your eSIM before heading to the snow and ski connected without fear of the bill.
+A ski eSIM gives you internet on the slopes at local prices, keeps your Spanish number active, and saves you from handling your SIM with gloves on.
+Protect your battery from the cold by keeping your phone close to your body, download offline maps, and choose your plan based on your destination (beware of Andorra and Switzerland, outside the EU).
+Prepare your eSIM before heading to the snow and ski connected without fear of bill shock.

 Marc González Sáez